aws-samples/amazon-transcribe-live-call-analytics/lca-genesys-audiohook-stack/README.md

 3. Deplyoment is via the LCA Main stack

 ### Cloudformation Deployment
 Genesys Audiohook is an optional component of the main LCA sample solution.
-You can deploy audiohook component by choosing "Genesys Cloud Audiohook Web Socket" for "CallAudioSource" parameter when deploying the LCA main stack.
+You can deploy Audiohook component by choosing "Genesys Cloud Audiohook Web Socket" for "CallAudioSource" parameter when deploying the LCA main stack.

 ### Audiohook configuration
 The cloudformation stack deploys the proxy service and creates the required resources that enables Genesys Audiohook to send audio stream to LCA.
 The following resources created by the cloudformation template are required to configure  your instance of Genesys Audiohook audio streaming.
 You can find references to these resources in the `Outputs` section of the cloudformation stack.